Jalgaon district: History

+Historically, before 1906, the area was known as Khandesh district under British rule.
+On October 10, 1960, it became known as East Khandesh district (Devanagari: पुर्व खान्देश जिल्हा).
+This district was formed in 1906 when the British government bifurcated the original Khandesh district into East and West Khandesh.
+From 1906 to 1956, it was part of the Bombay Presidency, and between 1956 and 1960, it was included in the bilingual Bombay State.

 Jalgaon is the eastern part of the Khandesh region, known in ancient times as Rasika.
 Southern parts of Jalgaon were controlled by the Vatsagumla Vakatakas by 5th century, as evidenced by copper plates dated to 316 and 367.
-Two plates were issued from Valkha, modern Vaghil near Chalisgaon.
+Two plates were issued from Valkha, modern Waghli near Chalisgaon.
 In 10th and 11th century Jalgaon district constituted a part of Seuna-Desa of Yadav kingdom.
 It then became part of the Delhi Sultanate.

 In 1795, the Nizam of Hyderabad was forced to cede Khandesh to the Marathas after the Battle of Kharda.
 Much of Khandesh was given to the Holkars, and the remainder was divided between the Peshwas and Scindias.
-The part the Peshwa received was made into a separate subha containing Gaulana, Khandesh, Meiwar, Bajagur, Pallnemaur and Hindia.
+The part the Peshwa received was made into a separate subha containing Gaulana, Khandesh, Meiwar, Bajagur, Pallnemaur, and Hindia.
 This included what would be known as Jalgaon district.
 After the Third Anglo-Maratha War this territory came under British control.

+In 1864, Jalgaon municipality was established.

-Before 1906, this district's name was Khandesh district.
-In 1906 it got divided into two districts called, East Khandesh and West Khandesh, with East Khandesh covering the territory that is now Jalgaon and neighboring Dhule.
+Before 1906, this district's region was part of Khandesh district.
+In 1906, it got divided into two districts : East Khandesh and West Khandesh, with East Khandesh covering the territory that is now Jalgaon district have.
+East Khandesh's Chalisgaon taluka's 13 enclave villages was transferred to neighbouring Aurangabad district.

 After the 1956 reorganisation of India's states, East Khandesh became part of Bombay State.
 Four years later, in 1960, it became part of the newly formed Maharashtra and was renamed Jalgaon and Dhulia Districts, respectively.

 Education

+Kavayitri Bahinabai Chaudhari North Maharashtra University is a university in Jalgaon, Maharashtra was established in the city of Jalgaon on 15 August 1989 and serves as the regional university.
+Government Polytechnic Jalgaon was established in 1960.
+The district is also home to schools and colleges of the Khandesh Education Society and Maratha Vidya Prasarak Mandal and the Government Polytechnic Jalgaon.

-Till 1960-61 there were only two colleges in Jalgaon district – Mooljee Jetha Arts and Science college and Pratap college at Amalner.
-These colleges was affiliated to Poona University.
+Until 1960-61, there were only two colleges in Jalgaon district – Mooljee Jetha Arts and Science college and Pratap college at Amalner.
+These colleges were affiliated to Poona University.
 Around 1961, three more colleges started at Chalisgaon, Bhusawal and Faizpur.

 Railways

-In British Raj, the building of railway line in the limit of Khandesh district started in 1852 and opened for trains in 1861 and 1865.before there was no railway transportation in the district.
-The British government also built a number of small station like Jalgaon, Nashirabad Bhadli, Varangaon, Nadgaon stations in the cost of £ 300to £500 (Rs 3000 - 15,000) with a station master's room and booking office.
+In British Raj, the construction of a railway line in the limit of Khandesh district started in 1852 and opened for trains in 1861 and 1865.
+The British government also built a number of small station like Jalgaon, Nashirabad, Bhadli, Varangaon, Nandgaon, Chalisgaon stations in the cost of £300 to £500 (Rs 3000 - 15,000) with a station master's room and booking office.
 There has been built a big station at Bhusawal.